holepunchto/sub-encoder/README.md

 Create a new SubEncoder.
 Optionally set the initial prefix and encoding.

+`prefix` can be string or Buffer.
+If set, acts as an initial sub instead of starting at the Hyperbee's base level.

 #### `subEnc = enc.sub(prefix, [encoding])`

 Make a new sub.
-Returns a SubEncoder.
+Returns a SubEncoder, so subs can easily be nested.

+`prefix` can be string or Buffer.

 #### `buf = enc.encode(key)`